-This document represents the adopted FY 2022-23 Budget and Work Program of the South Coast Air Quality Management District (South Coast AQMD).
-The proposed budget was available for public review and comment during the month of April.
-A public consultation meeting was held to discuss the proposed budget and proposed fees changes on April 5, 2022.
-In addition, a workshop for the Governing Board was held on April 8, 2022.
-A final Proposed Budget and Work Program, which may include changes based on input from the public and Board, was presented for adoption at a public hearing on May 6, 2022.
+This document represents the proposed FY 2022-23 Budget and Work Program of the South Coast Air Quality Management District (South Coast AQMD).
+The proposed budget is available for public review and comment during the month of April.
+A public consultation meeting is scheduled to discuss the proposed budget and proposed fees changes on April 5, 2022.
+In addition, a workshop for the Governing Board is scheduled on April 8, 2022.
+A final Proposed Budget and Work Program, which may include changes based on input from the public and Board, will be presented for adoption at a public hearing on May 6, 2022.